harvester/harvester/docs/pxe-installation.md

 boot
 ```

-Let's assume the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-join`
+Let's assume the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-join`.

-**NOTE**

-- Nodes need to have at least **8G** of RAM because the full ISO file is loaded into tmpfs during the installation.
+**TROUBLESHOOTING**

-- Sometimes the installer might be not able to fetch the harvester configuration file because the network stack is not ready yet.
+- Sometimes the installer might be not able to fetch the Harvester configuration file because the network stack is not ready yet.
 To work around this, please add a `boot_cmd` parameter to the iPXE script, e.g.,

   ```
   #!ipxe